Military history of Germany: World War II (1939–1945)

 Farrell argues that the historiography of the army in World War II has been "extremely difficult" because of the stark dichotomy between its superb combat performance and the horrors of its destruction and crimes against civilians and prisoners.

-At first Germany's military moves were brilliantly successful, as in the "blitzkrieg" invasions of Poland (1939), Norway and Denmark (1940), the Low Countries (1940), and above all the stunningly successful invasion and quick conquest of France in 1940.
+At first Germany's military moves were brilliantly successful, as in the "blitzkrieg" invasions of Poland (1939), Norway and Denmark (1940), the Low Countries (1940), and above all the stunningly successful invasion and quick conquest of France in May and June 1940.
 Hitler probably wanted peace with Britain in late 1940, but Winston Churchill, standing alone, was dogged in his defiance.
 Churchill had major financial, military, and diplomatic help from President Franklin D. Roosevelt in the United States, another implacable foe of Hitler.
 Rising tensions with the Soviet Union eventually led Germany to launch a full-scale invasion of its former ally in June 1941.

 Hitler's insistence on maintaining high living standards postponed the full mobilization of the national economy until 1942, years after the great rivals Britain, Russia, and the U.S. had fully mobilized.

+Poland, Denmark and Norway

-In September 1939, Germany invaded Poland using new tactics that combining the use of tanks, motorised infantry, and air support – known as Blitzkrieg – caused Polish resistance to collapse within weeks especially once the soviets attacked later that same month from the East.Britain and France declared war but over the winter of 1939–40 there was very little combat in what was called the Phoney War.
+In September 1939, Germany invaded Poland using new tactics that combining the use of tanks, motorised infantry, and air support – known as Blitzkrieg – caused Polish resistance to collapse within weeks especially once the soviets attacked later that same month from the East.
+Britain and France declared war but over the winter of 1939–40 there was very little combat in what was called the Phoney War.